umdevelopera/um-account-tabs/readme.txt

 = Documentation & Support =

 This is a free extension created for the community.
 The Ultimate Member team does not provide support for this extension.
-Open new issue in the GitHub repository if you face a problem: https://github.com/umdevelopera/um-account-tabs/issues
+Open new issue in the GitHub repository if you face a problem: https://github.com/umdevelopera/um-account-tabs/issues Documentation is the README section in the GitHub repository: https://github.com/umdevelopera/um-account-tabs

 == Installation ==

+You can install this plugin from the ZIP file as any other plugin.
+Follow this instruction: https://wordpress.org/support/article/managing-plugins/#upload-via-wordpress-admin

 Download ZIP file from GitHub or Google Drive.
 You can find download links here: https://github.com/umdevelopera/um-account-tabs

-You can install this plugin from the ZIP file as any other plugin.
-Follow this instruction: https://wordpress.org/support/article/managing-plugins/#upload-via-wordpress-admin

 == Changelog ==

+= 1.0.5: December 25, 2023 =

+* Added: The "Background color" setting used to set a color of the tab menu item.
+* Added: Columns "Position", "Embed form", "Roles restriction" to the "Account tabs" table.
+* Tweak: Documentation updated.

 = 1.0.4: October 19, 2023 =